Charles Bronson: 1975–1989: Action film star

 Bronson went on to make two films for ITC, Love and Bullets (1979) and Borderline (1980).
 He was reunited with Thompson on Caboblanco (1980).

 In 1981, Bronson co-lead with Lee Marvin in Peter Hunt's adventure film Death Hunt.
 It is a fictionalized account of the Royal Canadian Mounted Police (RCMP) pursuit of a man named Albert Johnson, played by Bronson.
 In Vincent Canby's review for The New York Times, he recognized that two old pros were at work.
 "Mr. Bronson and Mr. Marvin are such old hands at this sort of movie that each can create a character with ease, out of thin, cold air."
-The film grossed $5,000,000 at the US box-office.
+The film grossed $5,000,000 at the US box office.

 Between 1976 and 1994, Bronson commanded high salaries to star in numerous films made by smaller production companies, most notably Cannon Films, for whom some of his last films were made.

 Bronson was paid $1.5 million by Cannon to star in Death Wish II (1982), directed by Michael Winner.
 In the story, architect Paul Kersey (Bronson) moves to Los Angeles with his daughter.
 After she is murdered at the hands of several gang members, Kersey once again becomes a vigilante.
 Cannon Films promptly hired Bronson for 10 to Midnight (1983), in which he played a cop chasing a serial killer.
 The film marks the fourth collaboration between Bronson and director J. Lee Thompson.

 ITC Entertainment hired Thompson and Bronson for The Evil That Men Do (1984).
 Cannon Films reunited Bronson and Winner for Death Wish 3 (1985).
 In Murphy's Law (1986), directed by Thompson, Bronson plays Jack Murphy, a hardened, antisocial LAPD detective who turns to alcohol to numb the pain of harsh reality.

 In 1986, he starred in John Mackenzie's Act of Vengeance.
 Based on a true story, he plays union leader Joseph Yablonski going against W.A.
 Boyle (Wilford Brimley).
 For the HBO television film, Bronson acted against type and said "it's a complete departure for me, I'm not wearing a moustache, and I'm not carrying a gun.
 I don't perform any violence in this film."
-He explained since he didn't act for television in a long time, he had to think a lot about it before accepting, which he did partly because of his background in mining.
+He explained since he did not act for television in a long time, he had to think a lot about it before accepting, which he did partly because of his background in mining.
 For his commitment on this project, Bronson dropped out of a lead role in The Delta Force (1986).
 Greg Burliuk of the Kingston Whig-Standard and Robert DiMatteo of The Advocate-Messenger both praised Bronson acting against type.